v-Arma/a3g-framework-modules/jip-time-limit-param/README.md

-# AGM Bleedout Parameter
+# JIP Timelimit Parameter
-Adds a parameter to change the AGM bleedout time during role select.
+Adds a parameter to change the JIP timelimit.